 Repeat rules: Course may be repeated for credit when topic changes.
-Course may be repeated for credit when topic changes.

 Fall and/or spring: 15 weeks - 1 hour of seminar per week

 Summer: 8 weeks - 2 hours of seminar per week

 Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
 Final exam required.